A Generalized Brownian Motion Model for Turbulent Relative Particle Dispersion

 The RO scaling result has, however, remained elusive and received little experimental support due to the difficulty of performing Lagrangian measurements over a broad enough range of time and with sufficient accuracy.
-Even in recent laboratory experiments (Ott and Mann \cite{OM}, Sawford \cite{Saw}, Bourgoin et al. \cite{Bou}, Salazar and Collins \cite{SaCo}) with high-speed photography to track particles and in numerical simulations (Yeung \cite{Ye}, Boffetta and Sokolov \cite{BoSo}) with the highest possible resolution for homogeneous isotropic turbulence, it is known to be hard to obtain an extended range with the RO scaling.
-Indeed, Bourgoin et al. \cite{Bou} reported that the RO scaling may not be observable in laboratory experiments even at high Reynolds numbers unless the initial particle separation is significantly small (so as to preclude the ballistic regime that currently seems to dominate the observable regime).
-The difficulty of achieving the RO scaling in laboratory experiments and numerical simulations appears to be due to, \begin{itemize} \item[*] contamination of the inertial range by dissipative effects at the ultraviolet end and by the external forcing effects at the infrared end of the spectrum caused by inadequate scale separation; \item[*] persistent memory of initial separation;\end{itemize} and is therefore basically traceable to the finiteness of the Reynolds number as well as the limited observational domain.
-The purpose of this paper is therefore to shed some light on this aspect by using the Brownian motion theory applied to turbulent relative particle dispersion problem (Obukhov \cite{Obu2}). \\ \\
+Even in recent laboratory experiments (Ott and Mann \cite{OM}, Sawford \cite{Saw}, Bourgoin et al. \cite{Bou}, Salazar and Collins \cite{SaCo}, Sawford and Pinton \cite{sapi}) with high-speed photography to track particles and in numerical simulations (Yeung \cite{Ye}, Boffetta and Sokolov \cite{BoSo}) with the highest possible resolution for homogeneous isotropic turbulence, it is known to be hard to obtain an extended range with the RO scaling.
+Indeed, Bourgoin et al. \cite{Bou} reported that the RO scaling may not be observable in laboratory experiments even at high Reynolds numbers unless the initial particle separation is significantly small (so as to preclude the ballistic regime (Batchelor \cite{Bat2}) that currently seems to dominate the observable regime).
+The difficulty of achieving the RO scaling in laboratory experiments and numerical simulations appears to be due to,

+\begin{itemize} \item[*] shrinking of the inertial range and enhancement of finite Reynolds number effects in the Lagrangian statistics (Sawford \cite{saw1}, Mordant et al. \cite{mor}); \item[*] contamination of the inertial range by the usual dissipative effects at the ultraviolet end and by the external forcing effects at the infrared end of the spectrum caused by inadequate scale separation; \item[*] persistent memory of initial separation;\end{itemize}